JSBSim-Team/jsbsim/README.md

 > python tests/setup.py install
 ```

+# Documentation

+A first place to look at for JSBSim documentation resouces is [http://jsbsim.sourceforge.net/documentation.html](http://jsbsim.sourceforge.net/documentation.html).
+This link points to the official [JSBSim Reference Manual](http://jsbsim.sourceforge.net/JSBSimReferenceManual.pdf), a PDF which is the best source of information for users and developers.

+However, due to the nature of the development of the project (JSBSim sources are updated often, sometimes even daily), several new features that are available in the software are not yet documented in the reference manual.
+Starting from March 2018 a new effort is underway to deliver an up-to-date documentation web site.
+You can browse the new *JSBSim Online Reference Manual* by going to: [https://jsbsim-team.github.io/jsbsim-reference-manual](https://jsbsim-team.github.io/jsbsim-reference-manual).
+The online manual is under construction and as a first milestone it will incorporate all the non-outdated material contained in the original PDF Reference Manual.
+The online manual web site is based on the GitHub Pages technology and its sources are available [here](https://github.com/JSBSim-Team/jsbsim-reference-manual).
+Eventually, the PDF Reference Manual will be superseded by the online manual, which is designed to be updated collaboratively as well as in efficient and timely fashion.

+The JSBSim API documentation can be viewed [here](http://jsbsim.sourceforge.net/JSBSim/).

 # Contact
 For more information on JSBSim, you can contact the development team on the mailing list jsbsim-devel@lists.sourceforge.net or submit tickets on https://github.com/JSBSim-Team/jsbsim/issues